-I want to cry, and I really don’t look forward to the drive back to Mombassa.
+I want to cry, and I really don’t look forward to the drive back to Mombasa.

-Book the Wasini Island trip through most Mombassa hotels, or call Ramadhani Kisua: 073-438-2560.
+Book the Wasini Island trip through most Mombasa hotels, or call Ramadhani Kisua: 073-438-2560.
 Price is negotiable, but usually around $100 US.

 Barbara Bowers is a freelance writer and photojournalist.